Book your flight to Cairo International Airport.

 No strapless or low-cut tops—stick to t-shirt length sleeves and longer.

-Long, breathable materials are key to transition from day to night.
+Long, breathable materials and layers (e.g. cardigans/sweaters) are key to transition from day to night.

 A swimsuit, if your hotel includes a pool.

-While head coverings are not necessary in most public places (including the wedding venue), women should bring a scarf to use as a head covering and/or shoulder covering in mosques and other religious buildings.
+While head coverings are not required in most public places (including the wedding venue), women should bring a scarf to use as a head covering and a cardigan/shawl to cover their arms in mosques and other religious buildings.

 Earplugs and eye mask, for sleeping.

-A travel adapter for electrical outlets, specific for Egypt (like this one) or a universal adapter (like this one) - the universal adapter may also come in handy during layovers in Europe.
+A voltage converter (like this one) and/or travel adapter for electrical outlets, specific for Egypt (like this one) or a universal adapter (like this one) - the universal adapter may also come in handy during layovers in Europe.

 A pen!
 It will be handy for completing entry forms at the end of your flights.